napari/napari/tutorials/labels.md

+**Under construction**

 ### Label Layer

 Another big challenge napari is trying to solve is interactive labeling data.
 Labels layer enable one to have arbitrary labels on any layer.
 One can easily superimpose an image and corresponding labels with napari.
 An example is given below:

 ```python